lawsonM525/csc-251-final-project/README.md

 # csc-251-final-project
-A list of all files included in your project.
-Instructions on how to run your project.
+List of file for our project: port_scanner.py Instructions on how to run your project: use command like "python port_scanner.py glasgow.smith.edu -mode connect -order order -ports known".